shajra/haskell-tags-nix/README.md

     module Main whereMain1,0
     main :: IO ()main7,52

-With the separate "TAGS.local" file, you can call the tags generation script and the whole file will be regenerated from scratch, leaving the "TAGS" untouched.
+With the separate "TAGS.local" file, you can call the tags generation script and the whole file tags for your local project will be regenerated from scratch, leaving the tags of dependencies in "TAGS" untouched.
 However, you don't need to bother with this separation if you use the Vi-style ctags format.

 If you prefer different names than "TAGS" or "TAGS.local" you can change both with the `--output` and `--output-local` switches respectively.